Associate Professor Paul Maginn

 After studying as an undergraduate at UWA, Margaret completed a PhD at the University of Melbourne.
 Since then, she has combined an academic and advisory career: serving as Manager of Strategic Projects for the Tasmanian government, media adviser to the Tasmanian and Australian governments, and communications adviser to the Commonwealth’s Office of Innovation and Science Australia and Department of Infrastructure and Regional Development, and to three Vice-Chancellors of UWA.

 Margaret has also given current affairs, historical and sports commentary for the Australian media; as well as writing commissioned articles and giving keynote speeches and addresses across Australia and in the United States, Great Britain and New Zealand.

-Anna is the Executive Officer at the UWA Public Policy Institute.
-She provides strategic planning, research and project support to the Institute’s activities and is responsible for liaising with internal and external partners.
+Clare Feenan is the Executive Officer of the UWA Public Policy Institute.
+She provides strategic planning, research, and project management for the Institute and is responsible for engaging with internal and external partners.

 Before academia, Clare worked in operations and analytics in the private sector.
 In previous managerial roles in business and in research she led large teams, implemented change, and reported on theoretical and empirical analysis.
 Her research outputs relate to human services and are intended to provide tools for advocacy and policy change by providing insight to decision makers.

 Currently undertaking her Master of Economics at The University of Western Australia, Clare holds a Bachelor of Science (Statistics) from RMIT University and a Postgraduate Certificate of Business (Economics and Econometrics) from Monash University.